Progress report for ENE20-165

 Problem / Opportunity

 Due to increasing energy costs, and decreasing cost of solar technology, many farms in Maryland are considering solar electric installations to power their operations.
 However, only 7.25% of farms in Maryland currently have solar panels installed with many agricultural communities lacking the knowledge, technical expertise and experience necessary to facilitate this demand for on-farm solar.
 A needs assessment conducted in 2018 identified the educational needs of Maryland Extension Educators and Specialists related to energy conservation and clean energy technology with results indicating educational priorities related to solar PV (15%) and agricultural solar development (10%).
 Farmers were reported as the most significant group currently seeking energy-related information (27%).
 Farm-based education related to energy decisions, renewable energy technology, and energy efficiency (46%) were also reported as priorities to enhance Extension efforts in Maryland; with a preference given to in-service training opportunities (43%).
-The proposed educational project would provide skill acquisition and knowledge gain related to on-farm solar PV, which would support this documented need for clean energy workshops (14%) and demonstrations (20%).
+The educational project provided skill acquisition and knowledge gain related to on-farm solar PV, which supported this documented need for clean energy workshops (14%) and demonstrations (20%).

 Solution / Approach